The Scoop On NCL’s Breakaway With Kids

 She was over the moon when a nighttime pool party kept it open well passed her bedtime.

 The adult pool area was often packed with people hanging out to watch the poolside entertainment.
 There were few people in the people, but the crowd around it made it hard to actually swim.

 But the family pool was never overly crowded and we liked that we could float around in it while keeping an eye on Tiny Traveler in the sprinklers.

 Things To Do on the Norwegian Breakaway

 Like most ships, the Breakaway offers everything from cha-cha lessons to ice carving demonstrations.
 But we spent most of our at-sea time doing the outdoor stuff.

 We tried three of five large waters slides, skipping the heart-stopping drop-in ones.
-TT liked the smallest one, which was open and a little slower than the others.
+Tiny Traveler liked the smallest one, which was open and a little slower than the others.

 Tip: The adventure Center often had lines.
 The first afternoon on board was the least busy and a crewmember told us it’s the best time to try it out.
 Mornings were less busy than afternoons.

 Our favorite show by far was the *Jungle Fantasy circus and dinner show.
 The costumes, acrobats and even juggling wowed us.